Cavegirl (film)

 The 1985 sex comedy Cavegirl was written and directed by David Oliver and starring Daniel Roebuck, Cynthia Thompson, and Stacey Q in her film debut.

 Plot

-The film tells the story of a clumsy high school boy named Rex (Daniel Roebuck) who gets lost in a cave while on a class excursion.
+The film tells the story of a clumsy high school boy named Rex who gets lost in a cave while on a class excursion.
 A crystal opens a time portal and sends him back in time to caveman days.
-There he meets "smokin' hot" Eba (Cynthia Thompson).
+There he meets "smokin' hot" Eba.
 The antics follow as Rex tries to get Eba to sleep with him.